Global MA in International Nongovernmental Organizations (GMA)

-- A Global degree has the intent that the time spent in the local culture at each Webster campus complements the academic work in the particular area of study.
+- A Global degree is designed so that the time spent in the local culture at each Webster campus complements the academic work in the student's particular area of study.

 Global degree programs have a cohort of students.
 They are not available for single students moving among campuses.
 The cohort size will be determined by the academic department offering the Global degree.
-Therefore, the integration of location specific highlights that enhance academic understanding is crucial to a Global degree and should be organized as a part of the student's coursework normally in professional seminars.
+The integration of location-specific highlights that enhance academic understanding is crucial to a Global degree and should be organized as a part of the student's coursework, normally in professional seminars.

-- develop professional-level proficiency in written and oral communication skills.
+- Develop professional-level proficiency in written communication skills.

-The 36 credit hours required for the global master of arts (MA) degree must include the following courses for a major in international relations:
+The 36 credit hours required for the global master of arts (MA) degree in international nongovernmental organizations must include the following courses:

 - INGO 5000 Nongovernmental Organizations (NGOs) (3 hours)